evansmbithi/evansmbithi/README.md

 👀 I am mostly fascinated about the actor model of concurrency with scala - a scalable language
       that compiles on the JVM.
-I fell in love with scala because it addresses the demanding needs of modern systems, that common programming practices do not properly address, especially in this era of cloud computing and scalability.
+I fell in love with scala because it addresses the demanding needs of modern systems, that common programming practices do not properly address.
 Aside from that I have had fun building with python, javascript and PHP for hobby projects and freelance.

 🌱 I’m currently learning by solving problems</br>